 Note, the monomial encoding is determined solely by the number of variables in the polynomial.
 We use b bits for the exponent in each variable and for the total degree.
-It follows that arithmetic operations between polynomials in the same variables do not need to repack monomials.
+This means that aritmetic operations between polynomials in the same variables do not require repacking.

 We chose the graded lex ordering rather than pure lexicographical ordering for several reasons.
 First, the graded ordering appears more natural for output.
-Second, when multiplying $a \times b$, if the total degree $d = \deg a + \deg b$ does not overflow, that is, $d < 2^b$, then the entire product can be computed without overflow and with no overflow detection.
+Second, when multiplying $a \times b$ , if the total degree $d = \deg a + \deg b$ does not overflow, that is, $d < 2^b$ , then the entire product can be computed without overflow and with no overflow detection.
 This allows us to look at only the leading terms of polynomials and predict overflow in O(1) time.
-Third, in the division algorithm, if one uses pure lexicographical order, degrees in the remainder can increase and overflow the exponents.
+Third, in the division algorithm, if one uses pure lexicographical order, degrees in the remainder can increase dramatically and overflow the exponents.
 For example, consider the following division in lexicographical order with x > y.
-The quotient is y^4 and the remainder is $-xy^9 + y^3$.
-If we had 3 bits per variable, the y^9 would overflow.
-In contrast, when a graded ordering is used the total degree of the monomials in the division algorithm always decreases.
-In our example the leading term of the divisor would be xy^5 and the division would result in the quotient x and remainder $-x^3y + y^3$.